zacaryfettig/Ansible-Playbooks/Azure web app service with SQL/readme.md

 Ansible is built into the Azure Cloud Shell and can be run from the Cloud Shell

+1. Upload playbook yaml file to Azure cloud shell storage

-1. Set subscription to be used
+2. Set subscription to be used
 ```
 export AZURE_SUBSCRIPTION_ID=YOURSUBSCRIPTIONID
 ```

-2. Run playbook.
+3. Run playbook.
 Specify your subscription id at the end for setting the variable within the script.
 ```
 ansible-playbook web_app_with_sql_ansible.yml --extra-vars AZURE_SUBSCRIPTION_ID=YOURSUBSCRIPTIONID
 ```